Stop Overthinking: Real Tips for Women Who Live in Their Own Head

 You are not your thoughts.
 You're the one noticing them.
 That distinction matters more than you might realize.

-Tip 2: Ask yourself — is this useful right now?
+Ask yourself — is this useful right now?

-Overthinking feels productive.
-It masquerades as problem-solving.
-But there's a real difference between thinking something through and recycling the same worry on a loop with no new information added.
+Is thinking about this right now actually helping me, or am I just spinning?
+There's a real difference between thinking something through and replaying the same worry on a loop with no new information added.

-Tip 3: Stop interpreting other people's behavior as information about you
+Stop interpreting other people's behavior as information about you

-Tip 4: Separate what you can control from what you can't — and let the rest go
+Separate what you can control from what you can't — and let the rest go

 What if she's upset with me?
 What if I made the wrong call?
 What if I said too much?
 What if I didn't say enough?

+You know how the more we try to stop thinking about something the more thoughts and reminders rattle in our brain.
 Telling yourself to just stop thinking about it almost never works.
 Your brain hears "don't think about it" as an invitation to think about it constantly.

-Tip 6: Practice saying what you actually think — and mean it
+Practice saying what you actually think — and mean it

 The more you say what you mean in real time, the less your mind has to go back and try to sort it out after the fact.
 Clarity in the moment creates quiet after it.

-Tip 7: Reconnect with what you actually know — not what you fear
+Reconnect with what you actually know — not what you fear

-Overthinking pulls you toward the worst-case version of everything.
+Most of the time overthinking pulls you toward the worst-case version of everything.
 It's worth asking: what do I actually know to be true?

-A Gentle Note Before You Go
+Before You Go

 “Less Noise.
 More You.”